file9.ai

 Military and Security

-The Cayman Islands do not maintain regular military forces; instead, the Royal Cayman Islands Police Service is responsible for law enforcement and public safety.
-Defense and military support are provided by the United Kingdom.
+The Cayman Islands do not maintain regular military forces; defense responsibilities are handled by the United Kingdom.
+The Royal Cayman Islands Police Service serves as the primary law enforcement agency.

 Energy